MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: How long does it take for admin-curated acronyms to be visible in Microsoft Search after they’re published?**

-**A:**  It takes up to three days for acronyms added to Published state to become available in Microsoft Search.
+**A:**  It takes up to a day for acronyms added to Published state to become available in Microsoft Search.

 **Q: How do users trigger acronyms answers?**